Stephen-Gates/bicycle-counts/.github/PULL_REQUEST_TEMPLATE.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
-Delete this text and a description of the changes you propose in this pull request.
+Delete this text and add a description of the changes you propose in this pull request.

 ----